-The first mention of vows in Scripture is a perfect example of this type of "if . . . then" proposed agreement.
-The patriarch Jacob, as he travels through Canaan, dreams about a ladder rising to heaven with angels traveling up and down it.
-He then hears God confirm the promise made to both his father Issac and grandfather Abraham regarding their inheritance in the land.
+The first mention of vows in the Bible is a perfect example of this type of "if . . . then" proposed agreement.
+The patriarch Jacob, as he travels through Canaan, dreams about a ladder rising to heaven.
+He then hears God confirm the promise made to both his father Issac and grandfather Abraham regarding their inheritance.
 Fearful that he was not mindful of the holiness of where he rested, he vows to make the Lord his God (Genesis 28:20).

 Women were also known to make vows, such as Hannah, a woman who was barren.
 She prayed that if the Eternal healed her and gave her a son that she would dedicate him, from birth, to serve him (see 1Samuel 1).
-The son she produced became the prophet Samuel, who would become one of Israel's Judges and who would anoint both Saul and David as Israelite kings.
+The son she produced became the prophet Samuel, who would become one of Israel's Judges.

 How serious and binding are making these promises to the Eternal?
-Does God require they be kept no matter what, even if they BREAK one or more of his commandments or laws?
-Scripture clearly commands that such promises, rightly made, are to be kept (Deuteronomy 23:23, see also Ecclesiastes 5:4, Proverbs 20:25, etc.).
+Does God require they be kept no matter what, even if they break one or more of his commandments or laws?
+The Bible clearly commands that such promises, rightly made, are to be kept (Deuteronomy 23:23, see also Ecclesiastes 5:4, Proverbs 20:25, etc.).

-The Eternal, however, does not expect that such vows be kept IF they would require the committing of one or more SINS in order for them to be fulfilled.
+The Eternal does not expect vows be kept if they require the committing of a sin.
 For example, in the New Testament, we find a rather violent one-way promise made against Paul.
 A group of zealous Jews publically promised not to eat or drink until they successfully murdered the Apostle (Acts 23:12)!
 Clearly, our Father did not require such a promise to be carried out!
-This principle helps explain what REALLY happened to Jephthah's daughter, who many believe was slaughtered due to one of her father's vows.
+This principle helps explain what happened to Jephthah's daughter, who many believe was slaughtered due to one of her father's vows.

 The Bible does offer a way out of keeping many kinds of vows!
 Land (Leviticus 27:16 - 25), a person's home (verses 14 - 15) and even people (verses 2 - 8) involved in such promises could be redeemed (bought out of) the commitment for a certain fee.
-For example, men ages twenty to sixty who were to be consecrated to serve the Eternal could be bought out of their commitment for fifty shekels of silver (roughly $400 U.S. for silver at $20 per ounce) or possibly less.
-Females in the same age group could be redeemed for thirty shekels.
+Men ages twenty to sixty who were to be consecrated to serve the Eternal could be bought out of their commitment for fifty shekels of silver (roughly $400 U.S. for silver at $20 per ounce) or possibly less.
+Females in the same age group could be redeemed out of a vow for thirty shekels.